How We Saw Significant Growth With Gross Margin, Conversion Rate & Return Order Rate

 This is a follow up story for Knife Aid.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published about 3 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.